trust-mfn-berlin/animals-as-objects/vault/material.house-of-cards.md

 <figcaption>

 _Card catalogue in the Zoological Teaching Collection of the Humboldt University of Berlin.
-Zoological Teaching Collection, photo Theresa Schatt.
+Zoological Teaching Collection, image: Theresa Schatt.
 All rights reserved.)_

 </figcaption>